NoBlackBoxes/LastBlackBox/course/versions/enb/10_computer-vision/README.md

 If you want to replace image 0, you can write `self.bg[0] = …`

-Ensure that you are cycling through your background images and always keep the five latest background images!
-Then subtract the average background from your camera frame.
-Be aware of the live lecture!
+Ensure that you are cycling through your background images and always keep the e.g. five latest background images!
+Then subtract the average background from your camera frame, using something like `cv2.absdiff` function to avoid overflow in the integer domain.

 ![](./media/image12.png)

-Pro-Task 2: Threshold the background substracted frame
+Pro-Task 2: Integrate a deep neural network to perform object detection
 ------------------------------------------------------

-Use thresholding to generate a black/white image.
-Problems you may run
-into: OpenCV wants uint8 images.
-Is there an OpenCV Thresholding function?
-Which threshold is good?
+The Raspberry Pi 4 is powerful enough to run small deep neural networks.
+You can for example follow [this guide](https://docs.pytorch.org/tutorials/intermediate/realtime_rpi.html#image-preprocessing) for image classification.
+I also added a code snippet that can be used to do object detection using a pre-trained neural network, drawing boxes of the found objects directly on the preview.
+You need to use the `detect_and_draw` function and put the code at the right position(s) in the main `cameraStreaming2025.py` script.